Murkrow02/su.data/dashboard/README.md

 ---

-## Methodology notes

-Scoring uses a 1–5 ordinal scale per topic per post:
-`1` absent · `2` marginal · `3` present · `4` relevant · `5` dominant

-Coverage is the share of posts scoring ≥ τ on a topic (τ = 3 by default).
-Rankings derived from coverage are compared to the youth-priority ranking via Spearman ρ and Kendall τ; Top-K overlap counts shared topics between the two top-k sets.
+See `tools/results_analyzer/README.md` for the definitions of coverage rate, ρ, τ and Top-K overlap as used by the dashboard.
 Chart info panels in the UI show the formulas inline.